ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 Ergo uses the **linear least square method** over 8 epoch's (each epoch is 1024 blocks x 2 minutes) described in [this paper](https://eprint.iacr.org/2017/731.pdf).

-Autolykos will adjust slowly yes, but it is also helping to prevent from **adversarial** hopping.
+Autolykos will adjust slowly, yes, but it is also helping to prevent **adversarial** hopping.

 **Can it be quicker?**

 Having a quicker difficulty readjustment can lead to Timewarp attacks (amongst others).

-Ergo is already using epoch length of ~1.5 days (with normal block rate), not Bitcoin's 2 weeks.
-However, more epochs considered, but retargeting function is non-linear also, so may adjust sooner than linear function in certain popular scenarios.
+Ergo is already using an epoch length of ~1.5 days (with normal block rate), not Bitcoin's two weeks.
+However, more epochs were considered, but the retargeting function is non-linear also so that it may adjust sooner than the linear function in certain popular scenarios.

 ## Hardforking policy
-> Critical changes require hardfork, but Ergo has a lot of possibilities to evolve via soft forks, soft forkability is going further in comparison with Bitcoin.
+> Critical changes require a hard fork, but Ergo has many possibilities to evolve via soft forks; soft forkability is going further in comparison with Bitcoin.

-In the old generation of POW, hard forks usually lead to community splits.
-In Ergo, miners can change parameters on the fly in their configs and 50%+ of blocks mined within 1024 blocks epoch need to be for raising/lowering the limit of some parameter, then it will be changed by 1% in next epoch.
+> In the old generation of POW, hard forks usually lead to community splits.
+In Ergo, miners can change parameters on the fly in their configs, and 50%+ of blocks mined within 1024 blocks epoch need to be for raising/lowering the limit of some parameter, then it will be changed by 1% in next epoch.
 It can be block size, computational cost, storage fee factor and many more.
-Above comment for the old generation doesn't mention that core developers are 3rd party also.
-With Ergo`s design, when all basic assumptions are correct, network should adapt in time to changing environment without the intervention of any trusted parties.” - mx
+The above comment for the old generation doesn't mention that core developers are also 3rd parties.
+With Ergo`s design, when all basic assumptions are correct, the network should adapt in time to changing environment without the intervention of any trusted parties.” > - mx

 Ergo is trying to avoid hard-forks.
-Emission, proof-of-work, basics of transactional model and other core things should not be changed at all as any change about core parts of design means another chain.
-However, developers may propose hard-forks within first 12 months if (and only if):
+Emission, proof-of-work, basics of the transactional model and other core things should not be changed at all as any change about core parts of design means another chain.
+However, developers may propose hard-forks within the first 12 months if (and only if):

-a hard-fork is about security fixes only.
-The only exception is about making cost of particular instructions adjustable via miners voting, which was planned but not delivered in the current mainnet. a hard-fork is supported by 90+% of miners. a hard-fork is not breaking old contracts, freezing or moving any funds."
+A hard-fork is about security fixes only.
+The only exception is about making the cost of particular instructions adjustable via miners voting, which was planned but not delivered in the current mainnet.
+A hard-fork is supported by 90+% of miners. a hard-fork is not breaking old contracts, freezing or moving any funds."